Gainesville Brain Injury Lawyer

 Florida limits the amount of time accident victims have to file a civil claim and pursue compensation for their injuries.
 In most cases, the statute of limitations for personal injury lawsuits is four years.
 The clock starts to tick the moment you get hurt or when you discover your brain injury – whichever is later.

 You’ll have less time to act if a government entity is involved or you are pursuing damages through a wrongful death claim.

 While there may be situations that permit additional time to file a claim, those are few and far between.
 You risk losing everything and walking away with nothing at all if you miss the deadline that applies to your case.
 Four years can fly by before you know it.
 Don’t let well-deserved money slip away.
-Call our experienced brain injury attorneys in Gainesville for help immediately.
+Call our experienced Gainesville brain injury attorneys for help immediately.

 Schedule a Free Consultation With Our Gainesville Brain Injury Lawyers

 When you suffer a brain injury in an avoidable accident, the last thing you need to worry about is a fight for compensation.
 Let Allen Law Firm, P.A. handle that for you.
 Our Gainesville brain injury lawyers have more than 70 years of combined experience.
 We’ve recovered hundreds of millions on behalf of accident victims like you.
 We’ll do everything we can to get you the financial award you need and deserve.